 You can also consider taking classes to improve or develop your foreign language skills.

 What practical experiences are available?

 Student attorneys represent real clients under the supervision of the law faculty.
-As with other UB Law Clinics, students become are admitted to the Maryland Bar for the duration of the clinic.
+As with other UBalt Law Clinics, students become are admitted to the Maryland Bar for the duration of the clinic.

 Students engage in direct client representation on issues such as asylum, protection of battered immigrants, protection of victims of crime, cancellation of removal and family reunification.
 Students also perform immigrant rights policy work.